Samillion/ModernZ/extras/pip-lite/README.md

 ## PiP Lite (Picture-in-Picture)
-This script adds a PiP mode when pin (ontop) is enabled, which enhances the pin button on ModernZ turning it into a PiP button.
+This script adds a PiP mode when pin (ontop) is enabled, which also enhances the pin button on ModernZ turning it into a PiP button.

 When pin is enabled, window is resized and moved to bottom right, all fit and positions can be adjusted in `pip_lite.conf`.